Does Alcoholism Affect Cognitive Function?

 About half of the nearly 20 million alcoholics in the United States seem to be free of cognitive impairments.
 In the remaining half, however, neuropsychological difficulties can range from mild to severe.
 For example, up to 2 million alcoholics develop permanent and debilitating conditions that require lifetime custodial care.
 Examples of such conditions include alcohol-induced persisting amnesic disorder (also called Wernicke–Korsakoff syndrome) and dementia, which seriously affects many mental functions in addition to memory (e.g., language, reasoning, and problem–solving abilities).
 Most alcoholics with neuropsychological impairments show at least some improvement in brain structure and functioning within a year of abstinence, but some people take much longer.
 (NIAAA)

 Does Alcoholism ALWAYS Lead to Cognitive Decline?

 As explained by the NIAAA, not all alcoholics will suffer from cognitive impairment.
-Several factors come into play when discussing alcoholism, and its effects on cognitive function.
-Some of the variables that come into play can include:
+Several factors come into play when discussing alcoholism and its effects on cognitive function.
+Some of the variables that come into play can include the following:

 - Amount of alcohol consumed